 When an insurer makes a settlement offer in your case, we will communicate that offer to you and discuss the merits of the offer and the options that may still be on the table in your case.
 Our team will advise you about what we believe is the best course of action.
 You will make the final decision about whether or not to accept a settlement; we serve only to provide you with the best available information and the likelihood of successfully negotiating for additional compensation.

 Help You Reach a Positive Resolution

-If you suffered injuries in a car accident, you may be eligible for compensation under the law.
-Contact our team at Nicolet Law Accident & Injury Lawyers at (715) 226-6149 for your free case evaluation.
+If you suffered injuries in a car accident, you may be eligible for compensation for your losses.
+Contact our team at Nicolet Law Accident & Injury Lawyers at (715) 226-6149 for your free case evaluation